kamranbekirovyz/versionarte/README.md

 ## 🙌 Handling the status

-After fetching the versioning information using the `Versionarte.check()` method, the method returns a `VersionarteResult` object, which contains 3 parameters:

-The method returns a `VersionarteResult` object, which contains 3 parameters:
+Obtained `VersionarteResult` has 3 parameters:

-- `status`: the versioning status of the app.
+- `status`: the status of the app.
 It can be one of the following values:
-    - `VersionarteStatus.appInactive`: the app is inactive and should not be used.
+    - `VersionarteStatus.appInactive`: the app is inactive, user can't use the app.
-    - `VersionarteStatus.mustUpdate`: the app is active, but the user must update to the latest version.
+    - `VersionarteStatus.mustUpdate`:  there is a mandatory update, user must update before continuing.
-    - `VersionarteStatus.shouldUpdate`: the app is active, but the user should update to the latest version.
+    - `VersionarteStatus.shouldUpdate`: there is an optional update, user can continue with and without updating.
-    - `VersionarteStatus.upToDate`: the app is active and the user is using the latest version.
+    - `VersionarteStatus.upToDate`: the user is using the latest version.
-    - `VersionarteStatus.unknown`: the app is active, but the versioning status is unknown.
+    - `VersionarteStatus.unknown`: versioning status is unknown (some error occured while checking status).
-- `details`: The version details of the app for the current platform, including messages for when the app is inactive.
+- `details`: Details for the current platform, including messages for when the app is inactive.
-- `errorMessage`: The error message if any error occurred while fetching the versioning information.
+- `errorMessage`: The error message if any error occurred while checking.

-Then, based on the versioning state, you can decide what to do next.
+Then, based on `VersionarteStatus`, you can decide what to do next.
 Here's an example of how to handle the different cases:

 ```dart
 if (result == VersionarteResult.appInactive) {